 From Cisco vManage Release 20.6.1, the AppQoE feature template allows you to configure multiple service node groups and add the external service nodes to such groups.
+You can configure a maximum of 32 service node groups per cluster.
+The name range of a service node group is SNG-APPQOE0 to SNG-APPQOE31.

-However, if the version of the device that you are configuring as a service controller is lower than Cisco IOS XE Release 17.6.1a, and you use Cisco Cisco vManage Release 20.6.1 to configure the AppQoE template for such device, ensure that you configure only one service node group, even though the template allows you to configure multiple service node groups.
+However, if the version of the device that you are configuring as a service controller is lower than Cisco IOS XE Catalyst SD-WAN Release 17.6.1a, and you use Cisco vManage Release 20.6.1 to configure the AppQoE template for such device, ensure that you configure only one service node group, even though the template allows you to configure multiple service node groups.